paulgreg/thermomix-recipes/README.md

 You‘ll need to host [json-store](https://github.com/paulgreg/json-store) on same server and create a directory `thermomix-recipes` in it’s data directory.

+You’ll also need to copy `src/js/settings.js.dist` to `src/js/settings.js` and update secret in it.
+The secret is the one you’ve defined in json-store (you’ll need to set the base64 encoded string displayed at json-store startup).

 If you want to keep previous behavior (store directly from same projet), you can use branch `with-php-store`.
 You’ll need then PHP support on server.

 ## Build